 Language Models pre-trained or fine-tuned to the Causal Language Modeling task can then be used in generative predictions.

 We report the Cross Entropy Loss for validation.
-Find all options available for the task here.

 Language Modeling Using Your Own Files¶